 Your eligibility is determined by your income and other non-financial eligibility rules.
 Most people who are enrolled in CalWORKs or the County Adult Assistance Program (CAAP) are eligible, but so are other low-income San Francisco residents.

 Here are some of the guidelines to help see if you qualify for CalFresh:

-Please note that CalFresh households where all adults are elderly (60 and over) or permanently disabled do not have to pass the gross income test, but they still need to pass a net income test.
+Please note that CalFresh households where at least one adult is elderly (60 and over) or permanently disabled do not have to pass the gross income test, but they still need to pass a net income test.
 Also, "maximum benefit" means a benefit for a household with little or no income.
 The actual benefit will be based on household income and allowable deductions.

 Also, the following are automatically included: